ITHwang/faq-chatbot-service/README.md

 - [x] typing
 - [x] Concurrency and async / await
 - [ ] fastapi
-- [ ] inference using semantic kernel and openai api
+- [ ] inference using LlamaIndex and openai api
 - [ ] integrate with streamlit
 - [ ] integrate with alignai
 - [ ] docker